iurilandolt/push_swap/README.md

 For this algorithm we will have to find an `optimal` node in B. The optimal node will be the one with the lowest combined movement cost.

-This means that, for each node in B, we will calculate how many actions in would take to bring it and it`s `*target` to the top of the list.
+This means that, for each node in B, we will calculate how many actions in would take to bring it and it's `*target` to the top of the list.

 So we add the cost of each node in B to the cost of `b->target`, we find the cheapest `combined cost` and we set this node in B as our optimal node.